cjacker/opensource-toolchain-pic/README.md

 If you want to edit the PK2DeviceFile.dat, you can use [device file editor](https://sites.google.com/site/pk2devicefileeditor/) created by dougy83.

+If you don't mind to use the prebuilt version of pk2cmdminus, you can use http://kair.us/projects/pickitminus/pk2cmd-x86_64.AppImage directly.

 **To be written.**

 ## using zeppp with Arduino as PIC programmer

 [ZEPPP](https://github.com/battlecoder/zeppp) is a PIC programmer that requires only an Arduino-compatible board and a small command-line PC utility (CLI) to read, write, erase and verify several LVP-capable PIC microcontrollers via ICSP (In-Circuit Serial Programming).

 Currently ZEPPP supports the following PIC devices: